 What are the best pranayama exercises for trauma survivors?
-Pranayama is the practice of breath control through a variety of Yogic breathing exercises.
-The root of the word pranayama is “prana,” which means life force energy in Sanskrit.
+Pranayama is the practice of breath control through various Yogic breathing exercises.
+The root of pranayama is “prana,” which means life force energy in Sanskrit.

 This life force energy is manifested as the flow of oxygen throughout the entire body, including the brain.
-Practicing pranayama exercises can be a great tool for trauma survivors who are struggling with dissociative coping mechanisms, hyper-arousal, overwhelming anxiety and insomnia.
+Practicing pranayama exercises can be an excellent tool for trauma survivors who are struggling with dissociative coping mechanisms, hyper-arousal, overwhelming anxiety, and insomnia.

 Pranayama exercises can support a trauma survivor in his or her ability to tolerate distressful feelings and memories.
-The judicious practice of appropriate pranayama techniques also allows a trauma survivor to immediately shift his or her emotional state of being.
+The prudent practice of appropriate pranayama techniques also allows a trauma survivor to shift his or her emotional state of being immediately.

 It clears the mind and balances the right and left hemispheres of the brain.
-Nadi Shodhana pranayama also calms the entire nervous system down thereby alleviating symptoms of hyper-arousal.
+Nadi Shodhana pranayama also calms the entire nervous system down, alleviating hyper-arousal symptoms.

-Nadi Shodhana pranayama is also very grounding and helps to slow down and ameliorate the sense of being frantic all the time that so many trauma survivors struggle with regularly.
+Nadi Shodhana pranayama is also very grounding and helps to slow down and ease the sense of being frantic all the time, which so many trauma survivors struggle with regularly.

-To practice Nadi Shodhana pranayama come to a comfortable seated position on a chair with your feet flat on the floor or on your Yoga mat in an easy-seated position.
-Begin by curling your index finger and ring finger of your right hand in towards your palm.
+To practice Nadi Shodhana pranayama, sit comfortably on a chair with your feet flat on the floor or your Yoga mat in an easy-seated position.
+Begin by curling your right hand’s index finger and ring finger toward your palm.

-Raise your right hand up to the bridge of your nose and gently close your left nostril with the fourth and fifth finger of your right hand.
-Take one long inhale through your right nostril to a count of 5 then close your right nostril with your thumb.
+Raise your right hand to the bridge of your nose and gently close your left nostril with your right hand’s fourth and fifth fingers.
+Take one long inhale through your right nostril to a count of five, then close your right nostril with your thumb.

-Hold your inhale for 5 counts.
+Hold your inhale for five counts.
 Release your left nostril and exhale for a count of 5.
 Repeat the same procedure on the left side.
 Take your time.
-If you are feeling anxious or breathing to a count of 5 is too difficult, back off and practice Nadi Shodhana at your own pace.
+If you are anxious or breathing to a count of 5 is too tricky, back off and practice Nadi Shodhana at your own pace.